Last updated January 30th, 2025

 It’s impossible to make a bad cookie when it involves Halloween candy… as long as it’s chocolate-based.
 (We wouldn’t recommend trying gummy worms or lollipops in your cookies).
 So we urge you to mix and match all your leftover Halloween chocolate candies however you like, using our cookie recipe as a guideline to get you started.
 No matter what combination you create, we promise it’ll be delicious!

-6 Ideas For Using Leftover Halloween Candy In Cookies
+Ideas For Cookies With Leftover Halloween Candy

 To inspire your leftover Halloween candy cookies, here are 6 delicious flavors we made using our vanilla and chocolate cookie dough base recipes: